Meadowlarke/Bibliography/Bibliography.md

 77: Nyamaropa, and ancient mbria composition.

-#####Bjerke, Kristoffer Yddal.
+##### Bjerke, Kristoffer Yddal.
 "Timbral Relationships and Microrhythmic Tension: Shaping the Groove Experience through Sound."
 In _Musical Rhtyhm in the Age of Digital Reproduction,_ edited by Anne Danielsen, 74-101.
 Farnham, Surrey: Ashgate, 2010.

+**This article looks at timbre and microtiming in two pieces, "The Hustle" and "How does it feel," to analyze how they both use expressive microtiming, but thourhg different methods.**

 74: Auditory stream segregation.